Harold W. Neighbors, PhD

 - Director, Program for Research on Black Americans

-Harold W. Neighbors is Professor of Health Behavior and Health Education and Director of the Center for Research on Ethnicity, Culture, and Health, where he is the Principal Investigator of two NIH training programs, "Promoting Ethnic Diversity in Public Health Doctoral Training" and the "Michigan Bridge to the Doctorate Program".
-Dr. Neighbors is also Associate Director of the Program for Research on Black Americans at the Institute for Social Research where co-directs the African American Mental Health Research Center and is a Co-Principal Investigator on the National Survey of American Life.
+Harold W. Neighbors is Professor of Health Behavior and Health Education and Director of the Center for Research on Ethnicity, Culture, and Health, where he is the Principal Investigator of two NIH training programs, "Promoting Ethnic Diversity in Public Health Doctoral Training" and the "Michigan Bridge to the Doctorate Program."
+Dr. Neighbors is also Associate Director of the Program for Research on Black Americans at the Institute for Social Research, where co-directs the African American Mental Health Research Center and is a Co-Principal Investigator on the National Survey of American Life.
 His research interests include racial and ethnic influences on psychiatric diagnosis and community case-finding of mental disorder, use of informal and professional mental health services by African Americans.
 He is a 2004 recipient of the RWJ Investigator Award in Health Policy Research where he will explore policy solutions for reducing racial disparities in help-seeking and illness behavior.
 In addition, he is the Research Professor at the Institute for Social Research.